slurmulon/gig/README.md

 ### Events

-A `Track` will emit an event for each of its control behaviors:
+A `Track` will emit an event for each of its transitional behaviors:

  - `start`: The internal clock has been instantiated and invoked
  - `play`: The audio has finished loading and begins playing